 Snapshots of the construction and dedication from 2001-2002

 After being decommissioned, it was obtained by the Booneville School District through the help of Dr. David Powe of NASA.
 An appropriate domed observatory with an adjacent classroom was built and the telescope was dedicated on January 28th, 2002.
 Four officials from the U.S. Naval Observatory at Flagstaff, Arizona (Joe Hobart, Mike Divittorio, Steve Sell, and Dr. Connard Dahn) help direct the installation.
 At the time of installation, the telescope was the second largest telescope in the state and the only permently mounted scope located on a public school campus.
 Now, the telescope is open to the public on assigned nights throughout the Fall and Spring.
-To reserve a viewing time for your group, eMail Brad DeVaughn at firstname.lastname@example.org.
+To receive text messages about when the telescope is open to the public and when significant celestial viewing opportunities come along, text the message @bsdskyview to the number 81010.
+To reserve a private viewing time for your group, eMail Brad DeVaughn at firstname.lastname@example.org

 Mr. DeVaughn teaching local Boy Scouts about the telescope and the planets

 Mr. David Lamb gazing through the BSD telescope

 Due to a faulty relay and a couple of wiring issues, the tracking system on the telescope had not worked properly for several years.
 Thanks to Mr. David Lamb, a talented and gracious amateur astronomer, the necessary repairs have been made and the telescope is now fully functional.